Wago-Norge/SharedMemCom/README.md

 >*** CoDeSys 3.5 must be installed ***
 >1.
 Install the .package with e!Cockpit (CoDeSys Packet Manager)
 >2.
 Find the CS3.5 project and C examples in the installation directory
 >3.
-Export the Shm.lib in CoDeSys 3.5 and import in to e!Cockpit
+Export the Shm.lib from CoDeSys 3.5 and import in to e!Cockpit